JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 </tab>
 <tab title= "Android Studio">

-> The KMP IDE plugin is not yet supported in Windows and Linux versions of Android Studio.
+> The KMP IDE plugin is now supported in Android Studio Otter 2025.2.1 and later on Windows and Linux.
 >
-{style="warning"}
+{style="note"}

 The Kotlin Multiplatform IDE plugin relies heavily on K2 functionality and is not going to work as described without it.
 So, before you start, make sure K2 mode is enabled: